-Chinese people want more design
+Chinese people want more design homes

 As consumers’ brand awareness continues to heighten, more emphasis is being placed on product design, functions, and features, while price sensitivity is falling.
-Medium to high-end products are becoming the mainstay of the consumer market, while the demand for eco-friendly and energy-efficient kitchen appliances is also growing as consumer environmental awareness increases.
+Medium to high-end products is becoming the mainstay of the consumer market, while the demand for eco-friendly and energy-efficient kitchen appliances is also growing as consumer environmental awareness increases.

 Imported kitchen market is growing

-Learn from IKEA
+Learn from the international giant IKEA

 Therefore business in China involves a lot of hard work and awareness of consumer behavior.
 If you find yourself weak in understanding consumer expectations, professional marketers can be of great use.
-In the field of kitchen furniture business too, the owner has to have a complete arsenal at the disposal to score big market share.
+In the field of the kitchen furniture business too, the owner has to have a complete arsenal at the disposal to score big market share.
 Here is what a kitchen furniture business owner in China needs to have for meeting the promotion objectives.

 French furniture brand Ligne Roset has reduced 25% and 15% of its price in the Chinese market both in 2015 and 2016.
 Norwegian brand Stressless has already set its price in the Chinese market the same as it in Europe.
-Some imported brands have even set their price in the Chinese market lower than those in Japanese and Singapore market to attract Chinese consumers.
+Some imported brands have even set their price in the Chinese market lower than those in the Japanese and Singapore markets to attract Chinese consumers.

 Indeed, Chinese consumers, with their increasing horizons, are more and more reasonable.
 Imported goods are no longer something untouchable.
 Consumers pay more and more attention to the design and quality instead of the price tag.
-It is true that in the first period, when imported furniture was still something new and was being worshiped like an idol in the shrine, consumers with limited knowledge only pursue high price and a distorted imported-furniture market was born under this consuming behavior the purchase raised the price and the raised price impel continuously the consumer.
+It is true that in the first period, imported furniture was still something new and was being worshiped like an idol in the shrine.
+Consumers with limited knowledge of connaisseur only pursue high price and a distorted imported-furniture market was born under this consuming behavior.
+The purchase raised the price and the raised price impel continuously the consumer.

-The online presence of furniture starts with building of a web property like a website or mobile application.
+The online presence of furniture starts with building a web property like a website or mobile application.
 Therefore, any web application or website developed should be responsive in nature.
 This way it becomes easy to tap the large consumer base active on mobile phones and tablets.

 Take a shot at Chinese E-commerce

-According to a sales report from Alibaba, only in “11.11” one day, the most influential shopping festival in China, the sale from top 5 furniture brand account for 10% of total sale of all brands that participated the event.
+According to a sales report from Alibaba, only in “11.11” one day, the most influential shopping festival in China, the sales from the top 5 furniture brands account for 10% of the total sales of all brands that participated in the event.
 With these general e-commerce platforms such as Tmall and JD.com, one can definitely approach the Chinese market with a limited risk now.

-A Social media account makes different
+A social media account makes different